brichards21/anime-proj-site/index.md

 8. Action

-Now, you may be wondering for example, I mean, from absolute modern day anime titans like My Hero Academia and Jujutsu Kaisen, it’s no doubt that action anime encompass a huge portion of the hits right now.
+Now, you may be wondering for example, I mean, from My Hero Academia to Jujutsu Kaisen, it’s no doubt that action anime encompass a huge portion of the hits right now.
 However… action is also the most frequently reported genre in 2020.
 So while it’s a standout among the hits, in the grand scheme of things, while there are amazing action anime that are being ranked and perceived well, there are also action anime out there that are performing less favorably among crowds.
 In fact, it seems that the action genre may even be oversaturated with the good, the bad, and the ugly.
 In other words, purely slapping the genre of action on your anime doesn’t make it an automatic hit.
 Yes, it’s true.
 Audiences won’t just froth at the mouth at characters going toe-to-toe in combat without it having that special ‘umph’ to it that really makes it a generational favorite.

+**This just in, newer anime are in!** According to our model, with each additional year of an anime airing, we expect a score increase of 0.01.
+Of course, this may just be a consequence of recency bias and how anime are often more likely to be popular and perceived well in their prime (i.e. when they’re still airing and fresh off the presses).
+But it’s interesting to think how year-to-year advancements in animation and technology may have contributed to the perception of newer anime.

+Additionally, we can take into account how many years an anime has been running.
+Evidently, anime that have been on-going for longer have significantly higher scores than those that have not.
+Perhaps being in the good graces of key audiences is what have allowed them to persist for so long.
+According to our model, with each additional year of runtime, the score value is expected to increase by 0.03.

+Now that we’ve summarized what our model is trying to tell us about the anime in our training set, we can apply our model to our withheld test set to see how well it performs on data it hasn’t seen!

+We’ll use mean absolute error (MAE) as our measure of score prediction error, which is measured as such:

+$\frac{\sum\_{i=1}^n |Score\_{prediction} - Score\_{true}}{n}$

+    ##      RMSE        R2
+    ## 0.5957100 0.3634162

+    ## [1] 0.4951631

 ### Scores Galore: Do users preemptively score anime?
 Does the general consensus change from all users to users who have marked the anime as ‘completed’?

+Alright!
+We’ve talked about the key predictors of anime performance and to what magnitude these factors are expected to affect MAL score.
+We do well to recall that MAL score is averaged from scores assigned to anime from *all* users.
+A question of interest - does this averaged score significantly differ from the average score given only by users that have marked that anime as ‘completed’?
+And if so, could this give us insight that users may preemptively score anime or that users that may score anime before seeing the whole thing may have held a different opinion if they had seen the whole thing through?
+Let’s investigate.

+Earlier, we were able to left-join information on scores given to anime by users that have marked those anime as ‘completed’ on MAL.

+In order to test this, we may derive a vector of pairwise differences between the MAL score and the average score given by users that have indicated that they have completed the respective anime:

+Score<sub>MAL</sub> - Score<sub>Completed</sub>

+If the scores are not significantly different, we may expect that this vector of differences follow a standard normal distribution with mean 0 and standard deviation 1 (i.e. N ~ (0, 1)).

+### How long is too long?

+We’ve all heard the age-old qualm with some anime these days.
+Though fans alike love it when our favorite storylines and characters keep shoveling quality content into our trying lives, when is enough enough?
+Die hard fans can all name at least one show where they felt the story was dragged on and on when really, it would’ve just been optimal to end it several episodes or even seasons ago.

+So, how long is too long?
+Is there an optimal range of episodes that an anime should be in order to leave the audience satisfied?